 This will take some practice, and generating spin will be inordinately difficult with a cheap racket.
 So if you plan on playing regularly or with any degree of seriousness, it’s worth it to invest in a good paddle (or make your own).

 Another key component to basic ping pong strategy is knowing your strokes.

-Serving and and in game power strokes are two techniques that are critical to the game and will always reward further practice, even if you've been playing for years.
+Serving and in-game power strokes are two techniques that are critical to the game and will always reward further practice, even if you’ve been playing for years.

 There are four main types of strokes: